josephspurrier/polarbearblog/README.md

 - To generate the `PBB_SESSION_KEY` variable for .env, run: `make privatekey`.
 Overwrite the line in the `.env` file.
 - To generate the `PBB_PASSWORD_HASH` variable for .env, run: `make passhash passwordhere`.
 Replace with your password.
 Overwrite the line in the `.env` file.
-- To create the storage files in the storage folder, run: `make local-init`
+- To create the session and site files in the storage folder, run: `make local-init`
 - To start the webserver on port 8080, run: `make local-run`

 The login page is located at: http://localhost:8080/login/admin.